wheelofheaven/wheelofheaven.io/content/en/resources/the-zohar-pritzker/index.md

 Overall, "The Zohar: Pritzker Edition" is a comprehensive and accessible translation of the Zohar that provides readers with a deeper understanding of this important and influential text.
 Whether you are a student of Kabbalah, a practitioner of Jewish mysticism, or simply someone interested in exploring the wisdom of the ancient mystics, this translation is a valuable resource that provides insights into the teachings of the Zohar and the Kabbalistic worldview.

+### About Daniel Matt

+Professor Daniel Matt is a scholar of Jewish mysticism and Kabbalah, and the translator of "The Zohar: Pritzker Edition," a multivolume, annotated translation of the classic work of Jewish mysticism known as the Zohar.

+Matt holds a PhD from Brandeis University and has taught at several institutions, including the Graduate Theological Union in Berkeley, California, where he served as a professor of Jewish spirituality and mysticism.
+He has written several books and articles on Jewish mysticism, including "The Essential Kabbalah," "God and the Big Bang," and "Zohar: Annotated and Explained."

+Matt's translation of the Zohar is widely regarded as one of the most comprehensive and accurate translations of the text to date.
+In addition to the text itself, the Pritzker Edition includes extensive commentary, notes, and essays that help to contextualize the work and make it more accessible to contemporary readers.

+Matt has been recognized for his contributions to the study of Jewish mysticism and Kabbalah, and has received several awards and honors for his work.
+He continues to be a prominent figure in the world of Jewish scholarship and mysticism.

 ![Image](images/the-zohar-pritzker-edition-book.jpg "The Zohar, Pritzker Edition 2018 — Translation and commentary by Daniel Matt")